Accretion tori around rotating neutron stars II: Oscillations and precessions: Oscillations

 where

 is the leading-order approximation of $\hat{L}$ as $\beta\rightarrow 0$.
-It is worth noting that equations (\ref{slender-papa}) and (\ref{slender-papa-L}) do not depend on the spacetime metric, and moreover, are identical to those in Newtonian gravity.
-The only quantities that depend on the gravitational field are the normalised epicyclic frequencies in the $f^{(0)}$ function in equation (\ref{f0}).
+It is worth noting that Eqs.~(\ref{slender-papa}) and (\ref{slender-papa-L}) do not depend on the spacetime metric and, moreover, are identical to those in Newtonian gravity.
+The only quantities that depend on the gravitational field are the normalised epicyclic frequencies in the $f^{(0)}$ function in Eq.~(\ref{f0}).